Email Us

 • Continuous addition of solvent by the operator reduces the resin content in the ink, preventing it from forming a smooth film layer when drying and causing whitening.
 Solvent addition should be accompanied by appropriate amounts of balancing oil to maintain the correct resin-to-solvent ratio.

 • High humidity in the printing environment or high moisture content in the solvent causes poor film formation of the ink layer and leads to whitening.
 Solvent moisture content should be strictly controlled, and humidity reduction measures should be taken in the printing environment.
+For enhanced effectiveness, Novatron Electronics offers a range of solutions which can assist in optimizing print quality.

 Poor Glossiness of Printed Images